cartermckinnon/mvnmon/README.md

 The `backend` will receive work to do from the `frontend` and the scheduler via `nats-server`.
 Modify [configuration/backend.yaml](configuration/backend.yaml) as necessary.

-3. Run the scheduler, every once in a while:
+3. Run the scheduler, every once in a while (such as every 24 hours):
 ```sh
 curl -X POST $BACKEND:$ADMIN_PORT/tasks/scheduler
 ```